girgismicheal/Book-Clustering-Clustering-Is-All-You-Need/README.md

 # Book-Clustering-Clustering-Is-All-You-Need

-# Gutenberg
+# Gutenberg Project Overview
 **Project Gutenberg is a library of over 60,000 free eBooks**

 ![Gutenberg](https://drive.google.com/uc?export=view&id=1bOd8Hiv-sU8Skj1gYR-2cxLUEBIretyZ)

+In this project, we selected some books from the Gutenburg library from different categories and then select random paragraphs from them and labeled these paragraphs by the book name for ground truth.
+After creating the dataset we used many transformation algorithms to embed the text to numbers for the modeling processes like (Fast-text,BERT, TF_IDF, BOW, Skip gram,Glove,LDA,Word2Vec, Doc2Vec)
+<br><br>
+After this, we tried many clustering algorithms like(K-means, Expected-maximization(EM), and Hierarchical) and chose the champion one which achieved the kappa and silhouette score.

-**Recommended to use GPU to run much faster.
+**Recommended using GPU to compile the code much faster.
-But it works well with the CPU also.**
+But it works well for CPU too.**
 - GPU takes around 40 min, while CPU may take hours.